Alexander’s, Inc. (ALX) to Issue Quarterly Dividend of $4.50 on November 17th

-Alexander’s, Inc. (NYSE:ALX – Get Free Report) announced a quarterly dividend on Wednesday, October 25th, Wall Street Journal reports.
-Stockholders of record on Monday, November 6th will be given a dividend of 4.50 per share by the real estate investment trust on Friday, November 17th.
-This represents a $18.00 annualized dividend and a dividend yield of 9.61%.
+Alexander’s, Inc. (NYSE:ALX – Get Free Report) declared a quarterly dividend on Wednesday, October 25th, Wall Street Journal reports.
+Investors of record on Monday, November 6th will be paid a dividend of 4.50 per share by the real estate investment trust on Friday, November 17th.
+This represents a $18.00 annualized dividend and a yield of 9.61%.
 The ex-dividend date is Friday, November 3rd.

-A number of large investors have recently modified their holdings of ALX.
-Bank of New York Mellon Corp lifted its holdings in shares of Alexander’s by 1.5% in the first quarter.
-Bank of New York Mellon Corp now owns 31,095 shares of the real estate investment trust’s stock valued at $7,968,000 after purchasing an additional 447 shares in the last quarter.
-MetLife Investment Management LLC increased its position in shares of Alexander’s by 49.4% during the first quarter.
-MetLife Investment Management LLC now owns 1,134 shares of the real estate investment trust’s stock valued at $291,000 after acquiring an additional 375 shares during the last quarter.
-BlackRock Inc. increased its position in shares of Alexander’s by 2.0% during the first quarter.
-BlackRock Inc. now owns 153,838 shares of the real estate investment trust’s stock valued at $39,417,000 after acquiring an additional 3,040 shares during the last quarter.
-Great West Life Assurance Co.
-Can increased its position in shares of Alexander’s by 11.9% during the first quarter.
-Great West Life Assurance Co.
-Can now owns 856 shares of the real estate investment trust’s stock valued at $232,000 after acquiring an additional 91 shares during the last quarter.
-Finally, Penserra Capital Management LLC increased its position in shares of Alexander’s by 26.1% during the first quarter.
-Penserra Capital Management LLC now owns 1,044 shares of the real estate investment trust’s stock valued at $267,000 after acquiring an additional 216 shares during the last quarter.
-Institutional investors own 32.08% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of ALX.
+Lazard Asset Management LLC purchased a new stake in Alexander’s in the fourth quarter worth $27,000.
+Osaic Holdings Inc. boosted its stake in Alexander’s by 29.9% during the second quarter.
+Osaic Holdings Inc. now owns 239 shares of the real estate investment trust’s stock valued at $44,000 after buying an additional 55 shares during the period.
+UBS Group AG boosted its stake in Alexander’s by 473.9% during the fourth quarter.
+UBS Group AG now owns 505 shares of the real estate investment trust’s stock valued at $111,000 after buying an additional 417 shares during the period.
+Barclays PLC lifted its stake in Alexander’s by 530.8% during the fourth quarter.
+Barclays PLC now owns 574 shares of the real estate investment trust’s stock worth $126,000 after purchasing an additional 483 shares during the last quarter.
+Finally, BNP Paribas Arbitrage SA lifted its stake in Alexander’s by 70.9% during the second quarter.
+BNP Paribas Arbitrage SA now owns 598 shares of the real estate investment trust’s stock worth $133,000 after purchasing an additional 248 shares during the last quarter.
+32.08% of the stock is owned by hedge funds and other institutional investors.

 About Alexander’s